 Professor Trachtenberg received his J.D. from Columbia Law School where he was Articles Editor on the Columbia Law Review and recipient of several academic awards.
 He has an M.A. in International Studies from the University of Limerick, Ireland and a B.A. from Yale in Political Science, with distinction.
 After graduating from law school, Professor Trachtenberg clerked at the United States Court of Appeals for the Second Circuit with Judge Jose A. Cabranes.

-Professor Trachtenberg has published in the Oregon Law Review, the Hastings Law Journal, the University of Michigan Journal of Law Reform, and the ABA Journal.
+Professor Trachtenberg has published in the Florida Law Review, the Oregon Law Review, the Hastings Law Journal, the Nebraska Law Review, the New York Times, and the ABA Journal, among other publications.

 Professor Trachtenberg teaches Criminal Procedure, Evidence, Professional Responsibility, and Trial Practice.